trailofbits/necessist/README.md

 | <span style="color:green">failed</span>      | The test(s) built but failed.                       |
 | <span style="color:blue">nonbuildable</span> | The test(s) did not build.                          |

 By default, Necessist outputs to both the console and to an sqlite database.
-For the latter, a tool like [sqlitebrowser](https://sqlitebrowser.org/) can be used to filter/sort the results.
+For the latter, a tool like [sqlitebrowser] can be used to filter/sort the results.

 ## Details

 Generally speaking, Necessist will not attempt to remove a statement if it is one the following:

-- A statement containing other statements (e.g., a `for` loop)
+- a statement containing other statements (e.g., a `for` loop)
-- A statement consisting of a single method call
-- A declaration (e.g., a local or `let` binding)
+- a declaration (e.g., a local or `let` binding)
-- A `break`, `continue`, or `return`
+- a `break`, `continue`, or `return`
+- the last statement in a test

+Similarly, Necessist will not attempt to remove a method call if:

+- It is the primary effect of an enclosing statement (e.g., `x.foo();`).
+- It appears in the argument list of an ignored function, method, or macro ([see below](#configuration-files-experimental)).

 Also, for some frameworks, certain statements and methods are ignored.
 Click on a framework to see its specifics.